Previous Support Initiatives

-To respond to this emergency, the Children's Foundation in partnership with other local organizations, has created a temporary emergency support initiative called Fresh Food for Kids which will provide nutritious food to local children and youth in need in Dufferin, Wellington and Guelph.
+With the closing of schools in March, the Children's Foundation, in partnership with local organizations, responded with a temporary emergency support initiative called Fresh Food for Kids that provided nutritious food to local children and youth in need in Dufferin, Wellington and Guelph.
 This initiative was able to deliver 19,180 nutritious food kits to local children and youth.
 You can learn more about the impact this initiative had here.